 Fellowship call 2023-2024

-To inform interested applicants about the specific aims of the fellowship programme, as well as the role and expertise of the eScience Center, an online information event will be organized on Wednesday, 22 February, 2023, 14.00-16.00.
+To inform interested applicants about the specific aims of the fellowship programme, as well as the role and expertise of the eScience Center, an online information event was organized on Wednesday, 22 February, 2023, 14.00-16.00.
 Click the link below to get access to the presentation slides, the Q&A session and more resources.